pyccel/pyccel/docs/type_annotations.md

 arr2 : Annotated[T, 'stack'] = np.ones(8)
 ```

-:Note: It is currently not advised to use pointer annotations in files passed to pyccel-wrap.
+:Note: It is currently not advised to use pointer annotations in files passed to `pyccel-wrap`.
 The annotation does not currently provide a way to indicate what the pointer is pointing at.
 This will lead to incorrect deallocation.